 GeneCards Summary for NFATC1 Gene

-NFATC1 (Nuclear Factor Of Activated T-Cells, Cytoplasmic, Calcineurin-Dependent 1) is a Protein Coding gene.
-Diseases associated with NFATC1 include bone epithelioid hemangioma and scapuloperoneal myopathy.
-Among its related pathways are MAPK signaling pathway and Immune System.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription regulatory region DNA binding.
-An important paralog of this gene is NFATC4.
+NFATC1 (Nuclear Factor Of Activated T Cells 1) is a Protein Coding gene.
+Diseases associated with NFATC1 include Bone Epithelioid Hemangioma and Cherubism.
+Among its related pathways are Ectoderm Differentiation and RANK Signaling in Osteoclasts.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcription regulatory region DNA binding.
+An important paralog of this gene is NFATC2.

 UniProtKB/Swiss-Prot for NFATC1 Gene

 Plays a role in the inducible expression of cytokine genes in T-cells, especially in the induction of the IL-2 or IL-4 gene transcription.
 Also controls gene expression in embryonic cardiac cells.
 Could regulate not only the activation and proliferation but also the differentiation and programmed death of T-lymphocytes as well as lymphoid and non-lymphoid cells (PubMed:10358178).
 Required for osteoclastogenesis and regulates many genes important for osteoclast differentiation and function (By similarity).